sebi-cozminca/SkillyPlayground/docs/readme.txt

-This is whenre all exrercises and their tasks are hosted.
+This is where all the exercises and their tasks are hosted.